Almost sure local well-posedness for a derivative nonlinear wave equation: Introduction

 To control \( v_n \) uniformly in \( n \geq 0 \), it is necessary to decompose it into a rough, linear component and a smooth, nonlinear component.
 For a fixed parameter \( \gamma \in (0,1) \), we define the adapted linear evolution \( F_n^\omega \) as the solution to

 As a consequence, the equation for the nonlinear component \( w_n = v_n -F_n^\omega \) is given by

 To obtain the lowest regularity \( s \), we will later choose \( \gamma=0.88 \), see \eqref{fin:eq_parameters}.
 Therefore, the inhomogeneous term \( \nabla P_{> N^\gamma} u_{n-1} \cdot \nabla F_n^\omega \) in \eqref{intro:eq_wn} is essentially a high-high interaction.
-We can then hope to control \( w_n \) at a higher regularity than \( F_n^\omega \). \\ In the final paragraph of this introduction, we provide a brief outline of the argument.
-While the equation \eqref{intro:eq_Fn} is linear in \( F_n^\omega \), it is highly nonlinear in the random variables \( \{ g_k \colon \| k \|_2 < N/2 \} \).
+We can then hope to control \( w_n \) at a higher regularity than \( F_n^\omega \). \\ After this description of our iteration scheme and decomposition, we now mention the remaining difficulties in the implementation.
+Even though \eqref{intro:eq_Fn} is linear in \( F_n^\omega \), it is highly nonlinear in the random variables \( \{ g_k \colon \| k \|_2 < N/2 \} \).
 The resulting difficulties on the probabilistic side of the argument can be solved using the truncation method of de Bouard and Debussche \cite{BD99}.
 In order to prove probabilistic Strichartz estimates for \( F_n^\omega \), one needs to control the effect of the variable-coefficient term \( \nabla P_{\leq N^\gamma} u_{n-1} \nabla F_n^\omega \) on the frequency support of \( F_n^\omega \).
-For this, we use a result of Geba and Tataru \cite{TG05} and the re-centered Besov-type spaces from Section \ref{sec:function_spaces}.
+For this, we rely on refined Strichartz estimates and re-centered Besov-type spaces.
 Finally, we control the nonlinear component \( w_n \).
-To handle the low-high interaction term \( \nabla P_1 w \cdot \nabla F_n^\omega \), we place \( w_n \) in a function space \( \YN \) that is concentrated at frequencies \( \sim N \).
+To handle the low-high interaction term \( \nabla P_1 w \cdot \nabla F_n^\omega \), we place \( w_n \) in the space of frequency-localized functions \( \YN \), which is defined in \eqref{prelim:eq_YN}.\\

+\begin{rem} In the end of this introduction, we now mention a related method of Bourgain.
+In \cite{Bourgain97}, Bourgain proves the invariance of the Gibbs measure for a certain Gross-Pitaevski equation.
+To this end, he examines the Cauchy problem